ssharma2712/DrPhylo/README.md

 ## Setup ##

-To setup ESL, perform the following on the command line:
+To perform DrPhylo analysis, get the ESL package using the following on the command line:

 	git clone -b grid_search https://github.com/kumarlabgit/ESL ESL
 	cd ESL